Heritage Crafts

 The term ‘stucco’ or ‘hand modelled plaster’ is commonly used to refer to indoor decorative lime plasterwork.
 As with pargeting it was brought to the UK by Italian craftspeople and it has remained a much more common skill in Italy.

-Stucco was a lost craft in the UK until it was researched by Geoffrey Preston in order to restore the fire damaged historic buildings of Uppark and Windsor Castle.
+Stucco was a lost craft in the UK until it was revived in the 1990’s in order to restore the fire damaged historic buildings of Uppark and Windsor Castle.
 Some conservators will also have knowledge of the craft.

 It is usually found indoors on overmantels and ceilings.